Skip to content

 Our Theory of Change

 AS HOPE IMPLEMENTS our strategic actions, we build a collective understanding of the importance of positive experiences.
 All of our work is done in collaboration with partners who seek to develop HOPE-informed approaches to supporting children and families.
 We’re creating a paradigm shift in systems of care, communities, and policies to value and actively bolster positive experiences.
 This shift builds on our understanding of the power of relationships within families and communities and between those who provide and receive supportive services.
-Our goal is to improve empathy, drive respect for human dignity, and foster trust among families.
+Our goal is to improve empathy, drive respect for human dignity, and promote trust among families.

 Our Guiding Principles